bgoonz/free-lance-realty/content/pages/index.md

         media_position: right
         media_width: sixty
       - title: Technical Content
-        subtitle: 'Your products and services, at scale.'
+        subtitle: Customer Service?
+Prove it…
         content: >
           > We hear the term Customer Service every day.
 It pops up when watching T.V commercials while drinking our morning coffee.
 You see it